PracticeMakesCorrect/Python-Convert-Scanned-Book-Pages-To-Text/README.md

 This does that.

-Note: you'll need to install pytesseract and pdf2image and a few other libraries.
+Note: replace the part after "pdf_path =" with the location of your file.
+And you'll need to install pytesseract and pdf2image and a few other libraries.